CarlosBergillos/ts2vg/README.rst

 Horizontal visibility graph
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can also obtain horizontal visibility in a very similar way:
+We can also obtain horizontal visibility graphs in a very similar way:

 .. code:: python